 I was diagnosed with breast cancer.

-There was one unlucky aunt, dead at 49,
+There was one unlucky aunt, died at 49,

 Leaving behind two young children.